|January 15th for the following September admission

 Entrance into either the MA or PhD programs is limited to the best qualified applicants.
 A minimum CGPA (Cumulative Grade Point Average) of 3.3 or the equivalent, i.e., 75%, is required, though successful applicants typically have CGPAs that exceed this minimum.
 The Department places a high priority on demonstrated scholarly ability, a track record of academic achievement, and fitness between an applicant’s research interests and those of our faculty.
-Evidence of these qualities will be taken from an applicant’s academic transcripts, curriculum vitae (scholarships and awards, publications and other contributions, relevant experience), academic letters of reference, writing samples, and statement of research interests.
+Evidence of these qualities will be taken from an applicant’s academic transcripts, academic letters of reference, writing samples, and research proposal.
 While all applicants are strongly encouraged to be in contact with prospective supervisors in advance of submitting the application, it is not strictly required; as well, it is important to note that final decisions regarding supervision are made only after the admissions committee has selected the successful applicants.

 Art History: To apply to the MA program, candidates are normally expected to have a BA degree in art history or in another closely related field; candidates may come from other fields such as literary studies, comparative literature, ethnic studies, Canadian studies, architecture, urban planning, film studies, history, performance studies, or philosophy/aesthetics, but must have taken at least 10 courses relating to the history and theory of some aspect of the visual arts, preferably covering a wide range of historical time periods and geographical regions.
 In exceptional cases, applicants without a strong background in art history may be admitted but with additional requirements arranged in consultation with the Graduate Program Director to be completed before matriculation in the MA program.
 Candidates for the MA in Art History will benefit from establishing contact with a prospective supervisor or at least listing one or two potential supervisors on the application.